Pantyhose-X/awesome/README.md

 *   [bigfug/Fugio](https://github.com/bigfug/Fugio) - An open visual programming system designed for fast development and long-term preservation of digital art and creative exploration

+*   [MtnViewJohn/context-free](https://github.com/MtnViewJohn/context-free) - Context Free is a program that generates images from written instructions called a grammar.
+The program follows the instructions in a few seconds to create images that can contain millions of shapes.

 ## TypeScript

 *   [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.